Urban-Meteorology-Reading/UMEP-Docs/docs/source/index.rst

 --------------

-.. note:: The migration of UMEP into QGIS3 is planned for the Autumn of 2018.
-In the meantime, use UMEP with the LTR version of QGIS (2.18.x).
+.. note:: The porting of UMEP into QGIS3 is almost ready (beta version) but require more testing.
+In the meantime, UMEP is still availabe for QGIS (2.18.x).

 We are keen to get inputs and contributions from others.
 Plesae contribute in the following ways: